Automatic Clustering for Unsupervised Risk Diagnosis of Vehicle Driving for Smart Road: Analysis

-The trade-offs between cluster quality and retrieval resolutions are illustrated in Fig. 6.
-The elbow point suggests the partition of $k=6$ is better clustered.
-Moreover, based on sample $s(i)$, Silhouette analysis is conducted to further investigate the detailed separation distance and density between the formed clusters, as illustrated in Fig. 9.
+Based on sample $s(i)$, Silhouette analysis is conducted to further investigate the detailed separation distance and density between the formed clusters, as illustrated in Fig. 9.
 The total number in each cluster can be visualised from the thickness of the silhouette plot.
 Positive $s(i)$ values indicate that the samples have been assigned to the right cluster.

 The Silhouette plot provides a succinct graphical representation of how well each data point has been clustered.
-With reference to $bSI$ and $\sigma(S_k)$ the performance of minority clusters is consistent with the majority.
-In comparison, it is better than the results commonly presented in imbalanced clustering (e.g., an obvious quality fluctuation among the minority and majority).
-The Silhouette plot further supports the results of Autocluster being reliable and of high-quality.
+With reference to $bSI$ and $\sigma(S_k)$, the performance of minority clusters is consistent with the majority, without obvious quality differences as commonly presented in imbalanced learning.
+The Silhouette plot further supports the results of AutoCluster being reliable and of high-quality.